How much does a garage floor coating cost?

 Garage Floor Coating Pricing

 How big is your garage?
 We need to know the square footage so we can determine how much time it will take and how much product we need to purchase for the job.
-We price our floors out at $4.95 per square foot.
+We price our floors starting out at $5.50 per square foot.
 That will cover the cost of having our amazing certified installers do the floor, purchase the top of the line product and equipment to do the job the best possible way.
 It also allows us to provide you with a 5 star experience.
 Typically if there is a problem with the floor it will manifest within days.
 Within the 1st year if you have a concern about your floor based on our job agreement then we will fix it at no cost to you.
 After that we have a limited Lifetime Warranty on our floors.
 If there is a delamination from the concrete and it’s not a concrete issue the material cost will be covered.
 Don’t worry we won’t disappear if you call us back after the job is completed like some of the really cheap guys.

 What kind of condition is the concrete in?
 If the concrete has cracks, chips, is eroding or spalling then it is going to cost a little more to repair that stuff.
 We want the floor to look flawless when we are done so if the floor is cracked we will need to cut the cracks, fill them with a mendor and regrind the surface.
 If the surface needs help then we grind it first, clean it up and skim coat the damaged areas then regrind everything so you would never know any of the damage existed.
 It’s like magic, but it’s not free.
 The cost will vary depending on the amount of repair work needed.
 It can be as low as $75 to cut and repair cracks.
 Skim coating starts at around $199 and goes up from there, it just depends on how much of the floor needs to be done.
 Most of the time it’s where you park your car.
 In the winter salts and magnesium chloride drip off the car and eat away at the concrete.